Family Wealth Planning

-Accumulating, managing and preserving long-term financial wealth for your family in the present and for the future is known as family wealth planning.
-An effective family wealth plan aims to align your financial goals with your family’s best interest.
+Accumulating, managing, and preserving long-term financial wealth for your family in the present and for the future is known as family wealth planning.
+Effective family wealth planning aims to align your financial goals with your family’s best interest.
 Your individual value and your family’s collective value influence how you set and plan for long-term objectives.
-Communicating and making these decisions together by engaging in an open dialogue can help each of you comprehend the role and meaningfulness of wealth for a sustainable legacy.
+Communicating and making these decisions together by engaging in open dialogue can help each of you comprehend the role and meaningfulness of wealth for a sustainable legacy.

-Reaching out to an expert for advice can help you implement an effective plan for you and your loved ones.
-In particular, if you have high value assets of over $10 million in liquid investments, you need your family’s finances to be in the right hands.
+Reaching out to an expert for advice can help you implement an effective plan for yourself and your loved ones.
+In particular, if you have high-value assets of over $2 million in liquid investments, you need your family’s finances to be in the right hands.
 Our exclusive free guide can direct you towards selecting a reliable financial advisor.

-When it comes to family wealth, legacy planning, estate planning and inheritance are key terms which come to mind.
+When it comes to family wealth planning, legacy planning, estate planning, and inheritance are key terms that come to mind.
 They are similar in the sense that each pertains to planning for your family’s future finances, but each of these financial strategies is also specific to a certain financial aspect.

 Inheritance itself is a financial term used to describe the assets passed down to an ascribed heir after someone’s death.
-These could include stocks, cash, bonds, automobiles, jewels, art, antiques or real estate properties.
+These could include stocks, cash, bonds, automobiles, jewels, art, antiques, or real estate properties.
 An inheritance plan is a part of the estate plan, and it more specifically defines which assets you would like to pass down to whom.
-The decisions of how you want to distribute your estate and who you choose as your heirs,are legally enforceable when you have a written inheritance plan.
-A simple last will and testament is signed to avoid family disputes and court hearings in regards to the distribution of estates.
-The estate plan can also designate an executor of the estate, and a legal guardian in the case of any minor children.

 When Do You Need Family Wealth Planning?

-Planning family wealth makes sure that your hard-earned money is not squandered at the hands of your inheritors.
-Therefore, it also takes into consideration the importance of instilling values in your heirs to preserve your accomplishments, and guide them on financial responsibility and stewardship.
+Family wealth planning makes sure that your hard-earned money is not squandered at the hands of your inheritors.
+Therefore, it also takes into consideration the importance of instilling values in your heirs to preserve your accomplishments and guide them on financial responsibility and stewardship.

-Family wealth planners can help you develop a shared sense of family purpose, which can motivate you and your future generations to use your wealth in a way that creates opportunities and supports their community.
-They can give you custom investment strategies to help you maintain your income level and profit margin even after you’re gone.
+You can establish a framework for family wealth planning through conversations and consultations with family members and others with whom you feel comfortable discussing your financial situation.
+However, this type of family planning cannot replace the expertise provided by a financial manager or advisor.
+Family wealth planners can help you develop a shared sense of family purpose, which can motivate you and your descendants to use your wealth in a way that creates opportunities and supports their community.
+They can give you custom investment strategies to help maintain your wealth even after you’re gone.
 Some of these investment strategies are discussed in our guide.

 Family Wealth Management Services